‹ Back to New at Amity Blog

 1. Cultivating Curiosity and Questioning

-• Build an environment that is encouraging, valuing, and rewarding questions.
+• Build an environment that is encouraging, valuing, and rewarding of questions.

 • Lead by example and become a role model for effective questioning.

-• Reward and recognise people who ask insightful, thought-provoking positive behaviour.
+• Reward and recognise people who ask insightful, thought-provoking questions and exhibit positive behaviour.

 2. Establishing Effective Communication Channels